Learn how to start project-based learning in just 5 days of FREE on demand training!

 - Students that have the building blocks for the skill.

-- Students that already have mastery of the skill.
+- Students who have mastered the skill.

 Even if your lesson is a continuation of yesterday’s lesson, you may find students that are still at square one.
 You may even have students that aren’t quite ready.
 Here are some things you can plan to help this group: